renatolinsdigital/javascript-quickstart/README.md

 __Active Community and Job Opportunities:__ JavaScript's vibrant community offers support, tutorials, and a wealth of resources.
 Proficiency in JavaScript is in high demand, translating to a plethora of job opportunities in the tech industry.

+Ps.
+If you're new to JavaScript and not familiar with coding environments, I recommend starting with __jsfiddle.net__ to write your initial lines of code.
+To observe your code in action, simply type it in the 'JavaScript' tab and click 'Run.'
+If you wish to view values outputted to the console (as demonstrated in future examples using the console.log command), press F12, and you'll find the output under the 'Console' tab.

 ### 2. Variables:

 A variable is a named storage location in your computer's memory.
 Think of it as a labeled box where you can store and retrieve information.
 You create a variable in JavaScript using the var, let, or const keywords, followed by the variable name.